 Cost Escalation (Work Group)

 Need to set a date.
 NCDOT and AGC to submit names for workgroup.
+Action item: Victor to provide participants from the industry to participate in workgroup.
+NCDOT will also provide participants for work group.

 CPM Schedule Requirements (Work Group Kick off 10/2)